 The Group restructured its technical function in Budapest during Quarter 4, 2014 to meet the changing needs to the Group.
-This has resulted in a provision of \$0.5 million.
-These provisions will be utilised in 2015.
+This resulted in a provision of \$0.5 million, which was utilised in 2015.

 Dependence on customers & suppliers

 The Company is not dependent upon a single or few customers or suppliers for revenues or its operations.